isabellapoles/Retinal-Vessels-Segmentation/README.md

 4. Matched Filter response enhanced with Kirsh compass mask and segmented with Otzu Thresholding: for comparison.

 #### Images
-An I/O interface is proposed to let the user choose the wanted image: select one of the images reported in the table above.
+An I/O interface is proposed to let the user choose the wanted image: select one of the images reported in the table below.
 For this script no parameter tuning is necessary.
 Images belonging to this group are stored in the ```Images``` fold:
 | Images        |